Home/Articles/News

 • ParallaxNo visible parallax (hands-on)

-Flip-down lens covers ship standard.
-Front cover doubles as an anti-reflection shield when deployed, and the rear cover protects the lens from brass, dust, and holster abrasion in transport.
+The flip-down lens covers ship standard but are fully removable if you don't want them on the optic, so shooters chasing the cleanest possible sightline aren't stuck with bulk they can't pull off.
 The optional honeycomb kill flash threads into the objective to kill lens glare, critical when running under IR illumination or shooting into direct sunlight.

-The 2 MOA center dot + 64 MOA ring reticle is the pattern that made the EOTech 1-of-56 famous and that Holosun copied on the AEMS.
+The 2 MOA center dot + 65 MOA ring reticle is the pattern that made the EOTech 1-of-56 famous and that Holosun runs on the AEMS.
 The large ring drives fast close-quarters target acquisition inside 25 yards, the shooter just centers the ring on the target and presses.
 The 2 MOA dot handles precision work out to 100-200 yards where the ring becomes too coarse.
+At 65 MOA, the Osight-R ring matches the AEMS exactly and runs three MOA tighter than the EOTech EXPS3's 68 MOA ring.

 Hands-on through the glass at NRAAM, reviewers reported no visible parallax, a notable claim for an LED-based enclosed red dot at this price tier.
 Parallax-free performance matters most under stress, when a shooter's cheek weld drifts off the rifle stock and the dot would otherwise appear to shift relative to the target.